-Associate Professor of German, Russian and East European Studies
+Associate Professor of History; Associate Professor of German, Russian and East European Studies

 Emily Greble is an historian of the Balkans and Eastern Europe.
 Her research interests include Islam in Europe, the transition from empire to nation-state, civil conflict, and local responses to socialism.
 Greble’s book, Sarajevo, 1941-1945: Muslims, Christians, and Jews in Hitler's Europe (Cornell, 2011) examines the persistence of institutions and networks in the city of Sarajevo under Nazi occupation during the Second World War.
 She is currently writing a history of Muslims in the post-Ottoman Balkans, which explores how Muslims living in new European states engaged with discourses of citizenship, migration, and secularism, and how Islamic institutions, like a Sharia judiciary, became integrated into modern European state structures.